 Mazak Door Handle Repair

-Automotive components such as trims, door handles, head lamp surrounds, badges, hinges, switches, engine components and just about any complex shape you can think of on a car, was manufactured from an Aluminum Zinc based alloy called Mazak or Zamak.
+Automotive components such as trims, door handles, headlamp surrounds, badges, hinges, switches, engine components and just about any complex shape you can think of on a car, was manufactured from an aluminium-zinc based alloy called Mazak or Zamak.

-This material could be molded under a process called high Pressure Aluminum Die Casting, which is a technique that involves injecting molten metal into a hardened tool steel mold and allowing it to solidify under pressure before ejection.
+This material could be moulded under a process called high-pressure Aluminum Die Casting, which is a technique that involves injecting molten metal into a hardened tool steel mould and allowing it to solidify under pressure before ejection.

-Our system won’t guarantee to give you a perfect result, but it will be longer lasting.
-Our process involves grinding and polishing to remove as much of the pitting as possible and then filling the larger pits.
+Our system won’t guarantee to give you a perfect result, but it will be longer-lasting.
+Our process involves grinding and polishing to remove as much of the pitting as possible and then fill the larger pits.
 The following photos show a typical process of filling and polishing just one large pit.
-In practice some castings with a large spread of corrosion it not be possible to remove all the pitting?
+In practice, some castings with a large spread of corrosion it not be possible to remove all the pitting?
 Please read our terms and conditions.

 The Mazak Repair Process

 The next stage is to fill the pit with a special solder and flux.
 This filler material melts at just a few degrees lower than the melting point of the Mazak casting.
 Therefore you only have a short window period in which you can use it, before you melt the whole casting!
 This requires a great deal of skill and expertise.